How aggregation works

 (Unless you already have a contract with an electricity supplier)

-Typically, your electric utility provides two services to you as an electricity customer, and your electricity bill includes charges for both of these services:
+Typically, your electric utility provides two services to you as an electricity customer, and your electric bill includes charges for both of these services:

 Electricity delivery |